marksherriff/cs3240-f23-website/syllabus.md

 If you have other special circumstances (athletics, other university-related activities, etc.), please contact the instructor as soon as you know these may affect you in class.

+### Health Accommodations
+{: .no_toc }
+It is in the best interest of everyone in our community to keep the spread of infectious disease to a minimum.
+If you are ill, please do not come to class.
+Lectures will be recorded and made available and you can follow along there.
+Quiz accommodations can be made on a case-by-case basis.
+Due to their team-based nature, certain Guided Practices cannot be made up, but we build in a free drop into the Guided Practice grading to handle these cases.
+If a student must miss an excessive number of Guided Practices, they should meet with the instructor to discuss options.

 ### Religious Accommodations
 {: .no_toc }
 It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.